huggingface/transformers/docs/source/model_doc/layoutlmv2.rst

   tokens occur.
 The model expects each document image to be of size 224x224.
 This means that if you have a batch of document images, :obj:`image` should be a tensor of shape (batch_size, 3, 224, 224).
 This can be either a :obj:`torch.Tensor` or a :obj:`Detectron2.structures.ImageList`.
 You don't need to normalize the channels, as this is done by the model.
+Important to note is that the visual backbone expects BGR channels instead of RGB, as all models in Detectron2 are pre-trained using the BGR format.
 The :obj:`bbox` input are the bounding boxes (i.e. 2D-positions) of the input text tokens.
 This is identical to :class:`~transformer.LayoutLMModel`.
-These can be obtained using an external OCR engine such as Google's `Tesseract <https://github.com/tesseract-ocr/tesseract>`__ (there's a `Python wrapper
-  <https://pypi.org/project/pytesseract/>`__ available).
-Each bounding box should be in (x0, y0, x1, y1) format, where
-  (x0, y0) corresponds to the position of the upper left corner in the bounding box, and (x1, y1) represents the position of the lower right corner.
+These can be obtained using an external OCR engine such as Google's `Tesseract <https://github.com/tesseract-ocr/tesseract>`__ (there's a `Python wrapper <https://pypi.org/project/pytesseract/>`__ available).
+Each bounding box should be in (x0, y0, x1, y1) format, where (x0, y0) corresponds to the position of the upper left corner in the bounding box, and (x1, y1) represents the position of the lower right corner.
 Note that one first needs to normalize the bounding boxes to be on a 0-1000 scale.
 To normalize, you can use the following function:

 .. code-block::